teradaian/M3L14-useRef/README.md

 - Run `npm run dev` and navigate to `http://localhost:5173/` to view the app in your browser.
 - This is a very rudimentary React app, scoped down to only the necessities.
 As the backend isn't finished yet, for now users are simply being stored in state in `app.jsx`.
 - If you try to use the signup form to create a new user, you may notice a few issues.
 For one, when the user tries to submit an invalid form, they are prompted with redundent messages (they already know the length limit restrictions).
 Secondly, even if the users `password` and `confirm password` entries are not identical, the form will still submit.
 - Take a minute to look over `src/components/SignUpForm/SignUpForm.jsx` to familiarize yourself with the existing form code you'll be working with.
+In partcular, note that this is a controlled form, and that the inputs have various constraint attributes, such as `required` or `minLength`.

 ### Step 1